adambard/learnxinyminutes-docs/java.html.markdown

 // Enum types are much more powerful than we show above.
 // The enum body can include methods and other fields.
-// You can se more at https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html
+// You can see more at https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html

 ```